EyasuTeshome/shifttracker/job-search/peer-interview-practice/debug_practice.md

 💡 **Remember that this meeting should take 1 hour not 30 minutes.**

 - Join the Zoom call with your team - remember to always be on time to respect your teammates’ time and practice respecting your interviewers’ time.
-- Select a leader who will make sure that you follow the outline below - do not skip any steps!
+- Select a **leader** who will make sure that you follow the outline below - do not skip any steps!

 ### Preparation - 15 min

 1. In a big group, read the theory lesson [Deal with common issues during live coding: where is that bug?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/debug_lesson.md).
+    - Mute your microphones and read in silence.
-    - Make sure that everybody understands the issue that is a theme of that lesson.
+    - Once everybody is ready - make sure that everybody understands the issue that is a theme of that lesson.

 ### Interviewers setup - 10 min

 1. Everybody in your group will play the role of the interviewer at some point during the exercise, so each of you must follow the steps below:
-    - Everybody looks at the list of coding challenges you have previously solved.
+    - Everybody looks at the list of coding challenges you **have previously solved**. ⏰ As you have limited time - do not write a code from the beginning. ⏰
     - Everybody places a bug in their code.
-It can be a wrong number, a wrongly used method, a missing condition in if-else, whatever you can think about.
-Try to be as tricky as possible!
+It can be a wrong number, a wrongly used method, a missing condition in if-else, a typo, or whatever you can think about.
+        - It can be a very simple bug in your opinion but it will not be to your peer as they are not fimilair with your code.
+2. If you need to share some code with your peer, you can use [codesandbox](https://codesandbox.io/signin) and its [live sessions](https://codesandbox.io/docs/live) mode.
-    - Everybody makes themselves familiar with the [rubric for giving advice](https://docs.google.com/document/d/1_BOOXhViki7QD7Go8jMpE9V0J-8v-7syw2R29riAm1c/edit#)
+3. **Everybody makes themselves familiar with the [rubric for giving advice](https://docs.google.com/document/d/1_BOOXhViki7QD7Go8jMpE9V0J-8v-7syw2R29riAm1c/edit#).**
-2. Split yourselves into groups of 2 and go into breakout rooms as you did [in this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/job-searching-morning-session-using-breakout-rooms-for-interview-practice.md#what-are-breakout-rooms).
+4. Split yourselves into groups of 2 and go into breakout rooms as you did [in this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/job-searching-morning-session-using-breakout-rooms-for-interview-practice.md#what-are-breakout-rooms).
+    - **Set timer for breakout rooms - it should be 25 minutes.**
     - If there is an odd number of people in your group, one room will need to have 3 people.

 ### Quick interviews - 25 min